-Reflexology is based on the principle that every reflex in the foot connects to a part of the body and that all the nerves in the body end in the feet, by stimulating these reflexes properly you can essentially treat every organ in the body.
+Reflexology is a science based on the principle that every reflex in the foot connects to a part of the body.
+Stimulating these reflexes properly can help many health problems in a natural way.

 There have been numerous research studies looking into reflexology and its effectiveness for treating a wide range of medical conditions.
 Generally speaking the results are very positive and show that reflexology can help on both the physical as well as the emotional level.
 Here are some of the benefits of reflexology:

 Relieves the effects of stress.